jaluebbe/vigor22/README.md

 python backend_cloud.py

-### If you want to use self-hosted OpenStreetMap data, you need to set up fonts and OSM vector data:
+If you want to use self-hosted OpenStreetMap data, you need to set up fonts and OSM vector data.

 Install fonts required for vector tiles: